reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this issue by moving the mutation directly before the `{!reach} continue`:
+You can fix this issue by moving the mutation directly before the `{!rsh} continue`:

 ```reach
 var [ x ] = [ 0 ];